carlotodev/html-projects-and-studies/README.md

-just a few html projects and studies
+just a few html/css projects and studies
 (most of studies are from freecodecamp tutorials)